compusciencing/compusciencing.github.io/_posts/2023-09-20-makingcs-education.md

 I started by completing all [HMC Maker Space quizzes](https://make.hmc.edu/?p=quiz-info).
 I recommend completing these even if you don't see yourself using that particular tool.
 It was a good way to come up with ideas for what is possible.

+For the 3D-printing assignment, my daughter and I decided to print some of her stuffed animals.
 We modeled four toys, but I'll focus just on one here: a fake version of our dog Trapp.

 <div style="display: flex;">